CyberCookie/siegel/client_core/store/README.md

 <br />

 Also your state is populates with `__updated` property which increments every time state has changed<br />
-The counter resets to zero when no subscibed components left<br />
+The counter resets to zero when no subscribed components left<br />
-It can help you to avoid unnecessary rerenders in combinations with such hooks as useMemo or useDidUpdate
+It can help you to avoid unnecessary renders in combinations with such hooks as useMemo or useDidUpdate

 ```js
 import React, { useMemo } from 'react'